H4cknari0/netscan/README.md

 INSTALLATION:

-To install this software is recommended to decompress into your opt directory.

 The installation process is only execute the fullinstall script and when it finishes you would see the installation is completed.